eliotst/parsons/README.md

 We hope to foster a strong and robust community of individuals who use and contribute to further development.
 Individuals are encouraged to submit issues with bugs, suggestions and feature requests.
 [Here](https://github.com/move-coop/parsons/blob/master/docs/contributing.md) are the guidelines and best practices for contributing to Parsons.

 You can also stay up to date by joining the [Parsons python google group](https://groups.google.com/forum/#!forum/parsons-python/join).

+## SOME CHANGE

+This is a change to something.